giocomai/giorgiocomai_eu/content/authors/admin/_index.md

 ---

 I am a researcher and data analyst at [OBCT/CCI](https://www.balcanicaucaso.org/).
+Here is some information about my (admittedly, non-contiguous) professional interests.

+In recent years, I have been working as a data analyst and consultant, crunching data at the European Data Journalism Network ([EDJNet](https://europeandatajournalism.eu/)), writing code in the R programming language, and working on data visualisation and geographic data analysis.

-I am an expert on post-Soviet affairs, with research focusing in particular on de facto states and on different approaches for the bulk extraction and analysis of textual contents form the web in this context.
-I have been visiting regularly Russia and other post-Soviet countries since 2000, and I speak fluently Russian and Romanian.
+For a long time, I have been conducting research on post-Soviet affairs, focusing in particular on de facto states.
+I have been visiting Russia and other post-Soviet countries since 2000, and I speak fluently Russian and Romanian.

-I have developed a few packages for the R programming language, including [`castarter`](https://giocomai.github.io/castarter/) - content analysis starter toolkit for R, and I occasionally post on my data visualisation blog: [`the codebase`](https://codebase.giorgiocomai.eu/).
+I occasionally post on my data visualisation blog: [`the codebase`](https://codebase.giorgiocomai.eu/).